Truth by Inference

 7 “Cursed be their anger, for it is fierce; And their wrath, for it is cruel.
 I will disperse them in Jacob, And scatter them in Israel.

 Again, before his death Jacob pronounced a curse upon both Simeon and Levi saying they would be dispersed within the land of Israel in the future.
 Jacob cursed their anger and cursed their self-will and said their wrath was cruel.
 But this curse was unfounded because it was Jacob the clan leader who foolishly came and settled near Shechem and even bought a piece of land from these pagan men.
-Instead Jacob should have sought a place of separation away from the ungodly influence of these men of Shechem.
+Instead, Jacob should have sought a place of separation away from the ungodly influence of these men of Shechem.
 In effect, it was the passivity of Jacob that resulted in his daughter Dinah being raped.
 If he had not settled near a city of ungodly men then he might not have had all of this trouble.

 Again, it is by inference that one can see the truth of the passivity of Jacob.
 Jacob was passive to settle near a city of godless men who had no fear of the Lord.
 Jacob was passive when his daughter Dinah was raped and he said nothing and did nothing until his sons came home.
 This passivity is by default throwing the leadership to the sons to let them decide what to do.
 But then the same Jacob cursed his two sons for taking action – when he was the one who threw the decision to them by not saying or doing anything until they arrived home.